 Where: Sleigh ride tours start at the Jackson Hole & Greater Yellowstone Visitor Center at 532 North Cache Street.

 Duration: About an hour.

 Phone: (800) 772-5386

 With a special permit to operate on Jackson Hole's National Elk Refuge, these sleigh rides are a rare chance to interact with wildlife in their own habitat.
 Formed in 1912, the National Elk Refuge consists of almost 25,000 acres of preserved land for its vast herd to range during winter.
 Initially, the sleighs that ventured out into the refuge would scatter feed for the elk while lucky guests climbed onboard for the trip to take in the views.
 While today's rides no longer feed the elk, they remain directly in the spirit of those early traditions.

 Bundle up, jump in for the sleigh ride, and most importantly, keep your eyes open for sightings of elk (obviously!), coyotes, foxes, bison, eagles and other local wildlife.
 Your sleigh will be the only man-made thing out on the snowy plain of the refuge, so bring your camera for unique close-ups of the elk and glorious Teton and Sheep Mountain views.
 Sights here haven't changed much since the National Elk Refuge opened more than 100 years ago.

 Buy tickets at the Visitor Center located at 532 North Cache St., just a few blocks north of Jackson Hole's Town Square on the right-hand side.
 Reservations are suggested, as the sleigh rides are run on a first-come, first-served basis.

 For more information call (307) 733-0277 or 1 (800) 772-5386.

 If you're heading out on a sleigh ride, make sure to remember to dress warm!
-A warm coat, hat, gloves and boots are necessary; you will be provided with a cozy wool blanket to put across your legs on the sleigh.
+A warm coat, hat, gloves and boots are necessary; bring a cozy wool blanket or sleeping bag to put across your legs on the sleigh.
 Temperatures out on the elk refuge can be chillier than back in town, and you want to be able to sit back and enjoy!

 Traveler Tip: Don't forget your camera.
 The beautiful scenery on the elk refuge is one of the best opportunities for photography in the winter!